xlang-ai/UnifiedSKG/README.md

 ### [configure](https://github.com/HKUNLP/UnifiedSKG/tree/master/configure)

 Code for configuration of different tasks/settings, more details see README in [./configure](https://github.com/HKUNLP/UnifiedSKG/tree/master/configure)

 ### [metrics](https://github.com/HKUNLP/UnifiedSKG/tree/master/metrics)
 Code for evaluating the prediction of our model, more details see README in [./metrics](https://github.com/HKUNLP/UnifiedSKG/tree/master/metrics)

 ### [models](https://github.com/HKUNLP/UnifiedSKG/tree/master/models)
 Code for models(for now, we have seq2seq models(T5 and BART) and prompt-tuning models(prefix-tuning)

 ### [seq2seq_construction](https://github.com/HKUNLP/UnifiedSKG/tree/master/seq2seq_construction)
 Code for evaluating the prediction of our model, more details see README in [./seq2seq_construction](https://github.com/HKUNLP/UnifiedSKG/tree/master/seq2seq_construction)

 ### [third_party](https://github.com/HKUNLP/UnifiedSKG/tree/master/third_party)
-packages from the third party for us to tmp store, and we will redirect them by git recursive deployment in the end.
+Packages from the third party for us to tmp store, and we will redirect them by git recursive deployment in the end.

 ### [utils](https://github.com/HKUNLP/UnifiedSKG/tree/master/utils)
 Code for some useful(or not) stuff, it contains: